 In our experience, support can be most effective if we are provided with the details of any disability or chronic condition as soon as possible.

 If you are coming to study at Merton and have not yet disclosed a disability or chronic condition, we encourage you to get in touch with Kathy Noren-Curtis, the Disability Officer at the DAS who is linked to Merton, and also to complete the Disability Advisory Service Registration form as soon as possible.
 All disclosures are treated confidentially.
-Prospective applicants and current students are encouraged to contact Katy Fifield, Merton's Disability Coordinator with any questions, or take a look at our entry in the University's Access Guide and the Disability Advisory Service website for further information.
+Prospective applicants and current students are encouraged to contact Jemma Underdown, Merton's Disability Coordinator with any questions, or take a look at our entry in the University's Access Guide and the Disability Advisory Service website for further information.

 For additional information on disability support in the University contact: